 Their “Minis” collection of four best-selling products (lip tint, mascara, eye tint, and lip mask) is a great intro to the line.

 We hope this inspires you to have a look at the products you’re using and re-evaluate what you’re putting on your skin.
-Today’s natural beauty brands are accessible, effective, and affordable, so consider making the switch today if you haven’t already!
+Today’s clean beauty brands are accessible, effective, and affordable, so consider making the switch today.

 Things you buy through our links may earn us a commission.